 - Reconceptualising Attainment through Shared Learning Spaces which Promote Achievement, Health and Wellbeing – University of Edinburgh (June 2020)

 - Learning from Practitioner Enquiries – University of Glasgow (June 2020)

 - Making a Positive Difference – University of Stirling (June 2020)

 - A Longitudinal Exploration of Being and Becoming Teachers of Numeracy, Literacy and Health and Wellbeing – University of Strathclyde (June 2020)

 - Exploring Final Year Initial Teacher Education Students and Probationary Teachers’ Ways of Knowing and Meaning-Making through Professional Reflective Practice – University of the West of Scotland (June 2020)

 - Beyond business as usual: Rethinking teacher education for the Attainment Challenge.
 Presented at Scottish Learning Festival, Glasgow, September 2019.

 - Beyond business as usual: Rethinking teacher education for the Attainment Challenge.
 Focus on numeracy.
 Presented at Scottish Council of Deans of Education Forum, Stirling, October 2019

 - Two presentation with Scottish Government learning Directorate and Education Scotland to explore and engage with Reports 1 and 2 of the project.

-The final phase of the project will commence in August 2020.
-The findings from the individual university projects which will be reported on at the end of June 2020 and will be used to inform next steps in the coming year.
+The final phase of the project will commenced in August 2020.
+The findings from the individual university projects were reported at the end of June 2020 and used to inform next steps in the coming year.